 At 9:30pm (last call), I walked him out and back in on-leash as usual.
 When we entered the house, I unclipped his leash.
 He had graduated from bolting into his crate when I walked him up to his crate, to walking nicely to his crate, to being let off leash just inside the door.
 Now he calmly strolls to his crate room knowing nothing bad is going to happen to him.
 He did something different in the middle of his walk to his crate.
 He decided to explore!
 My husband and I kept very quiet and did not stare at him or talk to him.
 My Shelties and visiting Shelties were all laying around the Great Room -- all tired from a busy day of playing.
 Perfect for Rudy to explore!
 He even went to the middle of the room and plopped down!!
 I got the Cheeze Whiz, and he followed me to the dining room and the kitchen!
 Tomorrow, I will begin Clicker Training with him!
 Rudy's basic training begins!
 Check out our Guidelines to Help Unsocialized Shelties -- this is the program I will begin with Rudy now that he is feeling much better.
 This little boy has made an amazing come-back in such a short time!!!

 Rudy had his first clicker training session this morning -- 12 treats, a click before each treat.
 He doesn't realize yet the click means a treat, but the lightbulb will go on soon!
-Then I can click/treat for pottying, looking at me, walking on leash beside me, accepting a stranger, and all kids of confidence building exercises!
+Then I can click/treat for pottying, looking at me, walking on leash beside me, accepting a stranger, and all kinds of confidence building exercises!
 I won't do all the exercises at once -- it's a slow learning process of one exercise at a time until he masters each.
 Below are pictures of Rudy in his playpen attached to his crate in my Great Room.
 And one of Rudy watching Katie and Willow play.

 Watching Willow and Katie play.

 Relaxing in his playpen.